|COOKIES: By using this website you agree that we can place Google Analytics Cookies on your device for performance monitoring.|

 This HPS research seminar is concerned with all aspects of the history of natural history and the field and environmental sciences.
 The regular programme of papers and discussions takes place over lunch on Mondays.
 In addition, the Cabinet organises a beginning-of-year fungus hunt and occasional expeditions to sites of historical and natural historical interest, and holds an end-of-year garden party.

 Seminars are held on Mondays at 1pm in Seminar Room 1, Department of History and Philosophy of Science.
 You are welcome to bring your lunch with you.
-Organised by James Hall.
+Organised by Edwin Rose.

 If you have a question about this list, please contact: David Thompson.
 If you have a question about a specific talk, click on that talk to find its organiser.